-Sindh info minister takes a jibe at Shibli over his PDM rally remarks
+Sindh Info minister takes a jibe at Shibli over his PDM rally remarks

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI: Pakistan People's Party leader and Sindh Information and Local Government Minister Syed Nasir Hussain Shah has said that when Federal Information Shibli Faraz is unable to see sugar being sold at the price of Rs115 per kilogram, flour available at the price of Rs75 per kg, then he is also unable to see thousands of people who attended the public meeting of the Pakistan Democratic Movement in Peshawar on the present day.
+KARACHI: Pakistan People’s Party leader and Sindh Information and Local Government Minister Syed Nasir Hussain Shah has said that when Federal Information Shibli Faraz is unable to see sugar being sold at a price of Rs115 per kilogram, wheat flour available at a price of Rs75 per kg then he is also unable to see thousands of the people who attended the public meeting of Pakistan Democratic Movement in Peshawar on the present day.